cybertec-postgresql/pgwatch/README.md

 $ docker-compose up pgwatch3 --build --force-recreate --detach
 ```

-This will rebuild `pgwatch3` agent from sources and relaunch the container.
+The command above will rebuild the `pgwatch3` agent from sources and relaunch the container.

 ## Logs

-If you are running containers in detached mode you still can follow the logs:
+If you are running containers in detached mode, you still can follow the logs:
 ```shell
 $ docker compose logs --follow
 ```